 Note: Below solutions are also applicable to troubleshoot network connectivity issues (Both Wireless and ethernet connection ) on Windows 10, 8.1 and 7 computers.

-Troubleshoot network connection issues on windows 10
+Troubleshoot network connection issues

 Network and internet connection problems mostly occur due to incorrect network configuration, Outdated, incompatible network adapter driver. corrupted system files, buggy updates or Security software etc. Whatever the reason, here apply solutions below to troubleshoot network connection problems on windows 10.